View full guide »

 In general, every corporation that is taxable in Canada must file a Canadian income tax return within six months of the corporation's taxation year-end - regardless of whether the corporation has realized a profit or whether its income is exempt from Canadian tax pursuant to the terms of a tax treaty.
 The ITA sets out penalties for failing to file or for providing incorrect or incomplete information on a return.

 Currently, the filing of consolidated Canadian income tax returns by related corporations is not permitted.
 Each corporation must file its own return and may not utilize any losses of related corporations to offset the income, although certain deductions may be transferred among members of qualifying corporate groups in limited circumstances.

 Corporations making specified payments, including wages and other remuneration, must submit periodic information returns detailing such payments and must remit withholding tax on such payments.
-Canadian resident corporations and foreign corporations carrying on business in Canada are also subject to reporting requirements in respect of transactions with non-arm's-length non-residents.
+Specified foreign property held by corporations, trusts and partnerships and interests in foreign affiliates must be reported on information returns, and Canadian resident corporations and foreign corporations carrying on business in Canada are also subject to reporting requirements in respect of transactions with non-arm's-length non-residents.

 h.
 Tax dispute resolution

 The ITA naturally includes a scheme for resolving Canadian domestic income tax disputes (and there are parallel regimes under other Federal and Provincial tax statutes).
 Tax disputes typically commence with an audit, potentially resulting in a reassessment of tax, interest and, at times, civil penalties.